babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Annotation for .NET.md

 - Remove previously added annotations from a document.
 - Update specific annotation properties (size, color etc.).

-## Enhancements in Version 20.4.1
+## New Features in Version 20.5

-- Some bugs have been fixed in this release.
+- Implemented managing different versions of annotated documents for Images and Diagrams.

+## Public API and Backward Incompatible Changes

+Starting from version `20.5` several Save methods overloads are added for user convenience.
+Now you can call Empty Save to save documents as input file for annotator.
+If you need to add some options, you may call `Save` method with only one parameter - `SaveOptions`, it will do the same as empty but will consider your options.

-For the detailed notes, please visit [GroupDocs.Annotation for .NET 20.4.1 Release Notes](https://docs.groupdocs.com/display/annotationnet/GroupDocs.Annotation+for+.NET+20.4.1+Release+Notes).
+For the detailed notes, please visit [GroupDocs.Annotation for .NET 20.5 Release Notes](https://docs.groupdocs.com/display/annotationnet/GroupDocs.Annotation+for+.NET+20.5+Release+Notes).

 ## Microsoft Office Annotation Formats